KDE/documentation-docs-kdenlive-org/user_interface/toolbars.rst

 .. image:: /images/Kdenlive_extra_toolbar.png
    :alt: Kdenlive_extra_toolbar

 The extra toolbar contains by default the **Render** button.
-The extra toolbar can be configured in :menuselection:`Settings --> Configure Toolbars` or right-click on the toolbar and choose :guilabel:`Configure Toolbars`.
+The extra toolbar can be configured in :menuselection:`Settings --> Configure Toolbars` or right-click on the toolbar and choose :guilabel:`Configure Toolbars...`.
 It can be switched on/off in :menuselection:`Settings --> Toolbars Shown`.

-.. _timeline_toolbar:
+.. _timeline_toolbar3:

 Timeline Toolbar
 ----------------